atecarlos/protractor-http-mock/README.md

 It is also possible to clear the list of requests with the `clearRequests()` method.

-If you wish to only assert a single request made as opposed to the full list of requests, then you can do the following:
+If you wish to assert anything but the full list of requests, then you can do the following to piece out the information needed on the requests:

 	mock.requestsMade().then(function(requests){
 		expect(requests[1]).toEqual({ url : '/users', method : 'GET' })